-In this one-day course, we are providing an in-depth look into Haskell's type system, including the various language extensions that the Glasgow Haskell Compiler (GHC) has to offer.
+In this one-day course, you will take an in-depth look into Haskell's type system, including the various language extensions that the Glasgow Haskell Compiler (GHC) has to offer.

 In this course, we'll provide a much needed overview, and then discuss the most important concepts systematically: from higher-rank polymorphism over GADTs and data kinds to type families and System FC (the formal system that GHC's core language is based on).
 We'll discuss how to use all these features, provide motivation and typical use cases, and warn about possible pitfalls.
 The course is hands-on, a combination of presentations and exercises.
 Exercises consist of carefully chosen small examples that illustrate the concepts discussed, and are often based on real-world libraries that you can find on Hackage.